line-em/password-generator/README.md

 ## To-do

-- Polish CSS
+[] Polish CSS
-- Add a checkbox to customize the passwords, with letters/numbers/symbols.
+[] Add a checkbox to customize the passwords, with letters/numbers/symbols.
+[x] Add Event Listeners
+[x] Add Alert

 ## Changelog

 - 1.0 - Initial commit.
 - 1.1 - Testing on different browsers.
+- 1.2 - Added Event Listeners and Alerts with if/else.